 App Analytics and the Questions They Answer

-Summer of Research project by Tuan Dung Ngo, AUT, supervised by Associate Professor Robyn Whittaker (University of Auckland and Waitemata DHB).
+Project by Tuan Dung Ngo, AUT, supervised by Associate Professor Robyn Whittaker (University of Auckland and Waitemata DHB)

 - Download/installation numbers

 - Active users

 - Number of sessions and session length